Stinky feet?

 • Avoid plastic shoes — Plastic and some human-made materials don’t let your feet breathe.

 For some people, even taking all of these measures may still not get rid of the foot odor.
-If that’s so, consult a podiatrist or a foot doctor.
+If that’s so, consult a podiatrist.

 “There are medications we can prescribe that will help.
 Also, sometimes we prescribe antibiotics to kill the bacteria,” Rorick added.